-In the years since it has been proven time and again that no other fun run in the Southern Hemisphere matches the City2Surf in terms of organisation or demographics.
+In the years since it has been proven time and time again that no other fun run in the Southern Hemisphere matches the City2Surf in terms of organisation or demographics.

 For the first time in the event’s history women outnumbered men in the capacity field of 63,451 in 2006: it is truly a community event attracting entrants from all walks of life and all ages.
 Originally a 15km course, the 14km course of today has now become one of the most loved and largest community events in the world.

 City2Surf time is an annual event for these legendary stalwarts of the race.
-From all walks of life, they epitomise the very essence of what the City2Surf is about, fun, fitness and fundraising.
-Being a part of the community.
+From all walks of life, they epitomise the very essence of what the City2Surf is about; fun, fitness, fundraising, and being a part of the community.